 There is a range of high-pressure solar water heaters on the market, but only systems approved by the SABS are allowed to be installed and the responsibility is with the buyer to make sure that the service providers provides proof of certification or approval from the SABS for the system sold.
 The buyer must make sure that providing certificates of compliance for both the electrical and plumbing aspects of the system installation must be on the quotation, and after the installation the original electrical certificate of compliances must stay with the owner of the house.
 The white copy of the plumbing certificate of compliance stays with the buyer and the blue copy is kept by the plumber.

 The Programme Management Unit (PMU) manages accreditation of service providers and also conducts random inspections on installations to see that the contracted Code of Conduct is being adhered to by Accredited Service Providers.
 It also endeavours to assist in the resolution of disputes between such service providers and their customers.

 The City of Cape Town wishes to encourage local residents to move towards greater use of sustainable energy by installing appliances that are more energy efficient, reduce emissions relating to coal-based energy generation, and which assist in the national need for better demand-side management, particularly during this period of supply-side difficulties for power generation.
-For that reason it has been implementing an Electricity Saving Campaign for the past three years and a most recent focus is the “Invest to Save” campaign designed specifically to encourage the installation of High-pressure solar water heaters (HP-solar water heater’s) by mid to high income residential property owners.
+For that reason it has been implementing an Electricity Saving Campaign since 2010 and a most recent focus is the “Invest to Save” campaign designed specifically to encourage the installation of High-pressure solar water heaters (HP-solar water heater’s) by mid to high income residential property owners.

 The City of Cape Town would like to thank the following organisations for their invaluable contribution to the City’s Residential High Pressure solar water heater Programme.